 The working group considered that in addition to examining metrics regarding past performance, it is important to consider future-state objectives for the TAC.
-The working group agreed that from this perspective, additional security features are appropriate to protect the RNH, particularly in light of working group preliminary recommendations to replace requirements for the Gaining and Losing FOA with notifications to the RNH.
+The working group agreed that from this perspective, additional security features are appropriate to protect the RNH, drawing on elements of RFC 9154.
 In considering potential security enhancements, the working group considered the benefits of requiring these measures, while also taking into account usability considerations and operational impacts on contracted parties in implementing new requirements.

 Preliminary Recommendations:

 Preliminary Recommendation 5: The working group recommends that the Transfer Policy and all related policies MUST use the term “Transfer Authorization Code (TAC)” in place of the currently-used term “AuthInfo Code” and related terms.
 This recommendation is for an update to terminology only and does not imply any other changes to the substance of the policies.

+Implementation Guidance on Preliminary Recommendation 5: ICANN publications and webpages should also be updated to reflect the recommended terminology change described in Preliminary Recommendation 5.

+Rationale for Preliminary Recommendation 5: As discussed in the response to charter question b1, it is clearer for all parties, and particularly the RNH, if a single term is used universally.
+“Transfer Authorization Code” (TAC) provides a straightforward description of the code’s function.

 Preliminary Recommendation 6: The working group recommends that the Transfer Authorization Code MUST be defined as follows: “A Transfer Authorization Code (TAC) is a token created by the Registrar of Record and provided upon request to the RNH or their designated representative.
 The TAC is required for a domain name to be transferred from one Registrar to another Registrar and when presented authorizes the transfer.”
 Relevant policy language MUST be updated to be consistent with this definition.

+"Designated representative" means an individual or entity that the Registered Name Holder explicitly authorizes to request and obtain the TAC on their behalf.
+In the event of a dispute, the RNH’s authority supersedes that of the designated representative.

+Rationale for Preliminary Recommendation 6: As noted in the response to charter question b1, this definition is a revision of a text included on the ICANN.org website, updated to make clear that the TAC’s function is to verify that the Registered Name Holder (RNH) requesting the transfer is the same RNH who holds the domain.
+For the avoidance of doubt, the term “designated representative” introduced by the working group in Recommendation 6 is distinct from the concept of a “designated agent,” which is defined in Transfer Policy Section I.A.1.2.

-Preliminary Recommendation 7: The working group recommends that the minimum requirements for the composition of a TAC MUST be as specified in RFC 9154 (and its update and replacement RFCs).
-In addition, where random values are required by RFC 9154, such values MUST be created according to BCP 106.
+Preliminary Recommendation 7: The working group recommends that the minimum requirements for the composition of a TAC MUST be as specified in RFC 9154, including all successor standards, modifications or additions thereto relating to Secure Authorization Information for Transfer.
+The requirement in section 4.1 of RFC 9154 regarding the minimum bits of entropy (i.e., 128 bits) should be a MUST in the policy until a future RFC approved as “Internet Standards” (as opposed to Informational or Experimental standards) through the applicable IETF processes updates the security recommendation.

+Rationale for Preliminary Recommendation 7: The working group supports the statement in RFC 9154 section 4.1 that “For authorization information to be secure, it MUST be generated using a secure random value.”
+Recommendation 7 brings requirements for the composition of the TAC in line with RFC 9154, including all successor standards, modifications or additions thereto relating to Secure Authorization Information for Transfer.